North Christian Church: 1990s to early 2010s

 The North Christian Church's congregation began hosting some joint worship services with the St. Paul's Episcopal Church in 1991.
 The church building also hosted Alcoholics Anonymous meetings, and the congregation sometimes held services incorporating these meetings.
 At the end of 1991, Bean retired as the congregation's pastor, having served in the role for 25 years.
 He was replaced in late 1993 by former Lexington Theological Seminary president William O. Paulsell.
 During the decade, the Columbus Visitors Center organized tours of the North Christian Church and other modernist churches in Columbus, and the building also hosted youth meetings.
 In addition, the congregation offered their building to other groups and congregations that needed it, such as the St. Bartholomew Catholic Church's congregation, which worshiped there while their own building was under construction.
 The North Christian Church's congregation remained involved in community issues, operating a food bank and hosting various speeches in the church building.

 The congregation hired a local architect, Todd Williams, to design a memorial garden outside the church building in 1995.
 The garden was dedicated two years later on September 21, 1997.
 Paulsell retired that month, having led the congregation for four years, and David Shirey took over as the congregation's fourth pastor in September 1998.
 His three-year tenure at North Christian Church was marked by declines in membership, caused by strife between newer and older members.
-Irwin Miller and his wife Xenia Miller, who had been major benefactors to the congregation throughout its history, simultaneously scaled back their involvement due to growing health issues.
+Irwin Miller and his wife Xenia, who had been major benefactors to the congregation throughout its history, simultaneously scaled back their involvement due to growing health issues.
 Shirey severed his affiliation with the congregation in 2001, resigning to help found a church in Arizona.
 Greg Russell served as the senior pastor for some time in the early 2000s.
 Workers began repairing a defect on the spire in 2002, and the spire's metal was replaced the next year.